konnov/protocols-made-fun/_posts/2026-04-27-zookeeper-testing.md

 more time to write their TLA<sup>+</sup> specifications of ZooKeeper and to conduct their experiments.

+If you read the blog post carefully, you will probably find some points that could be investigated further.
+I have decided to time box this experiment and report about it where it is.

 {% include tip.html content="As I mentioned earlier, I stopped accompaying my blog posts with complete artifacts.
 AI slop forks are real.
 It takes me time to design and conduct the experiments on a beefy machine, as well as to find the